 Editorial Board & Workshopping Crew

-Catherine is a poet and illustrator living in Florence, MA.
-Her home venue is Northampton Poetry, where she shows up early and often to slam and move chairs around.
-Her work has been published in such journals as Voicemail Poems, Melancholy Hyperbole, Jersey Devil Press, Yellow Chair Review, Freezeray Poetry, and Red Eft Review.
+Catherine is a poet and artist living in Florence, MA.
+Her poetry has been published in Voicemail Poems, Melancholy Hyperbole, Jersey Devil Press, Yellow Chair Review, Freezeray Poetry, Gravel Mag, and Red Eft Review and elsewhere.

 More can be found at http://catherineweiss.com.

 Robbie Dunning self identifies as a sparkly ethereal mess and deluxe jellyfish.
 They currently reside in Northampton, MA where they help people find their vitamins at the co-op and give lots of hugs.
 As the Northampton Poetry representative for IWPS 2016 and a member of the 2015 and 2016 Northampton Slam Team at Nationals, Robbie exceeds at traveling long distances in order to have a lot of feelings in a short amount of time.
 They spend a lot of time wearing space pants and thinking about gender and social inequality and how to make gluten free dairy free things taste better.
 Robbie would love to see a picture of your adorable pet / child / hobby.